justin0979/devconfig/README.md

 <sub>(Some of the comments might be out of
 date)</sub>

-Manually setup webpack for a light weight development environment.
+Manually setup webpack for a light weight <em><strong>development</strong></em>
+environment.
 This is just for a quick install & run and is easily configurable with webpack and babel.
-Webpack is <strong>not</strong> set up for production in some branches.
+Again, <strong>webpack configuration is not set up for production</strong>.

 For those using `React`, after development, can copy `src/` directly to `create-react-app` and `npm install` all required packages